-Portland’s laid-back Woodstock may, in fact, be named after a now-obscure Walter Scott novel and not the legendary rock festival, but the spirit of ‘69 manages to abide here in any case.
-Its residents are a mix of retirees, Reed students (past and present), and young families in this still-somewhat-affordable section of town.
-The culinary main drag is a stretch of SE Woodstock Boulevard between Cesar Chavez and 52nd, with a Bi-Mart and a New Seasons — old Portland and new — kitty corner from each other at the center.
+Portland’s laid-back Woodstock may be, in fact, named after a now-obscure Walter Scott novel and not the legendary rock festival, but the spirit of ’69 manages to abide here regardless.
+Its residents are a mix of retirees, Reed students past and present, and young families in this still-somewhat-affordable section of town.
+The culinary main drag is a stretch of Southeast Woodstock Boulevard between Cesar Chavez and 52nd, with a Bi-Mart and a New Seasons — old Portland and new — kitty corner from each other at the center.
 That bridging of old and new is reflected in the neighborhood’s restaurants, bars, and cafes, which range from tried-and-true specialty markets to up-and-coming food carts and coffee shops.

 Note: Health experts consider dining out to be a high-risk activity for the unvaccinated; it may pose a risk for the vaccinated, especially in areas with substantial COVID transmission.
 The latest CDC guidance is here; find a COVID-19 vaccination site here.Read More